-Piping that forms the waterway of the hydrant system shall be sized using hydraulic calculations so that the design criteria set out in section 3 will be achieved, taking account of the available pressure provided by the fire brigade (see 3.4) and by booster pumps (where installed).
-Pipework that serves hydrant outlets shall not be less than 100 mm nominal bore.
+Piping forming the waterway of the hydrant system shall be sized using hydraulic calculations so that the design criteria set out in section 3 will be achieved, taking account of the available pressure provided by the fire brigade (see 3.4) and by booster pumps (where installed).
+Pipework serving hydrants outlets shall not be less than 100 mm nominal bore.

-NOTE - Test outlets can be served by pipework less than 100 mm nominal bore.
+NOTE- test outlets may be served by pipework less than 100 mm nominal bore